 Continuation of Part 2, Putting into play

 When finding out that I had to make our thinking from a cognitive and narrative perspective accessible, I began to create visual models based on Narrative bridging.
-It was also these models I used when visualising the design processes in the series Don’t show, involve.
-Since the strength of Narrative bridging is how it assists the intuitive process of the arrangement, organisation, control and detection of inconsistencies in a pattern of thinking.
+It was also these models I used when visualizing the design processes in the series Don’t show, involve.
+Since the strength of Narrative bridging is how it assists the intuitive process of the arrangement, organization, control, and detection of inconsistencies in a pattern of thinking.
 In the specific case taken from the online game Journey that called upon the readers’ attention.
-It was the intuition of logic by how we are reading patterns that made the readers recognise the contrasting systems of having a linear structure applied to an interactive medium, which Narrative bridging pointed out.
+It was the intuition of logic by how we are reading patterns that made the readers recognize the contrasting systems of having a linear structure applied to an interactive medium, which Narrative bridging pointed out.

 How to discern our intuition of logic and gut feeling

 To get an idea of how our intuition of logic and gut feeling work that makes us attend to inconsistencies concerning conceptions.
 If we look at the paradigm of the story, from which we know the many advantages it holds as having an impact on our engagement, emotions, and memory.
 Knowing that we remember better if we have been able to process information longer in the working memory as to pass it over to the long-term memory.
 If giving our intuition of logic a moment to understand the conception of the story and the narrative to be a linear structure conveying fiction (fantasies).
 We all know that it isn’t the duration of the story that determines if the information will be processed long enough to make it to the long-term memory.
 We could as well get bored and fall asleep.
 If we continue listening to our intuition of logic and gut feeling, which signals give as quick access to the memories retained together with specific emotions.
 We also know that it isn’t from seeing Superman that will make us feel safe when exposed to threats.
 Neither is it from a gut feeling we decide to assign someone to check if the office is built on holy ground when the screens start dazzling.